INCORRECT (file size submitted = 3.5" x 2")

 CORRECT (file size submitted = 3.75" x 2.25")

-This files has proper bleed and margin.
+This file has proper bleed and margin.

 It does not have crop marks.